Kalan-Lab/lsaBGC-Pan/README.md

 # *lsa*BGC-Pan

-*lsa*BGC-Pan - *helping you mine the pan-BGC-ome of a microbial taxon for biosynthetic golden nuggets.*
+### *lsa*BGC-Pan - *helping you mine the pan-BGC-ome of a microbial taxon for biosynthetic golden nuggets.*

-lsaBGC-Pan is largely the same lsaBGC package reconfigured for easier installation via both Docker and Bioconda and featuring a snew workflow bearing the same name as the repo.
-There are some additional new analytical options -e.g. (de-)association testing of BGC ortholog groups and GCFs -, the lsaBGC-(Auto)Expansion functionalities have been taken out, and lsaBGC-PopGene has been replaced with zol.
+*lsa*BGC-Pan reconfigures (*lsa*BGC)[https://github.com/Kalan-Lab/lsaBGC] for easier installation via both Docker and Bioconda and features a new workflow bearing the same name as the repo.
+In addition to easier usability, there are some new analytical modules -e.g. (de-)association testing of BGC ortholog groups and GCFs and an improved framework for inferring horizontal transfer.
+Another key advantage is that it allows for joint analysis of both AntiSMASH and GECCO BGC predictions for a set of samples/genomes.

+The workflow has been tested to work with both bacterial and fungal genomes, but if you stumble on a bug/unexpected-error please open a GitHub issue and let us know!

 <img src="https://github.com/Kalan-Lab/lsaBGC-Pan/assets/4260723/3aa3426e-39d6-4d25-91a3-44be288a6ad4" width="300">

-### Manuscript
+### Manuscript:

 > [Evolutionary investigations of the biosynthetic diversity in the skin microbiome using *lsa*BGC](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000988). *Microbial Genomics 2023.* Rauf Salamzade, J.Z.
 Alex Cheong, Shelby Sandstrom, Mary Hannah Swaney, Reed M. Stubbendieck, Nicole Lane Starr, Cameron R. Currie, Anne Marie Singh, and Lindsay R. Kalan

+### Documentation:

+Documentation and three separate tutorial showing application to:

+* A small set of 7 *Cutibacterium avidum* and *Cutibacterium acnes* genomes (test dataset included with repo)
+* A set of 12 *Aspergillus flavus* genomes (fungal showcase)
+* A set of 23 distinct *Streptomyces olivaceus* strains

+can be found on the wiki at:

+### Installation: